 It is important to verify that the “recovery HV settings” can be chosen to not only guarantee the performance in the center of the 104mm x 104mm HRPPD active area, but in all corners at the same time, since in particular the field orientation can vary by several degrees across the sensor surface.

-A loss of the active area due to the Lorentz angle effect should be quantified for a selected set of the photocathode, MCP bias, and transfer voltages, as well as the respective systematic effects on the SPE position (and timing?) reconstruction.
+A small loss of the active area due to the Lorentz angle effect should be quantified for a selected set of the photocathode, MCP bias, and transfer voltages, as well as the respective systematic effects on the SPE position (and timing?) reconstruction.

+A possible gain saturation due to the electron cloud focusing in the magnetic field should be quantified as well.

 Optionally, one should verify the performance in all four tile orientations with respect to the solenoid axis (00 , 900 , 1800 , 2700 ), as placed inside of the sheet metal box.
 The rationale is that the MCP plate pores are biased at 130 with respect to the sensor normal, and it would be beneficial to experimentally confirm the best orientation with respect to the magnetic field line direction in the experiment.

-What do we want to write about the INFN Trieste / Genova B-field program here?
+A separate set of B-field tolerance studies will be performed by INFN Trieste.
+A medical facility with an MRI solenoid, as well as the details of the measurement program, are yet to be defined.

 Ageing studies

-[taken verbatim from the eRD110 FY24 R&D proposal; do we need to write more?]

-Ageing tests in terms of QE degradation and gain reduction versus the integrated extracted charge will be performed by INFN Trieste using a subset of developed earlier at the University of Texas, Arlington [ref?].
+Ageing tests in terms of QE degradation and gain reduction versus the integrated extracted charge will be performed by INFN Trieste using a subset of techniques developed earlier at the University of Texas, Arlington.

 A spot on the HRPPD photocathode will be illuminated using a sufficiently powerful light source.
 Periodically, typically every couple of days, the intense illumination will be paused, and a single photoelectron illumination mode will be used to measure both the gain and the detection rate.
 These periodic measurements, performed after increased integrated illumination, will allow us to disentangle a possible HRPPD degradation in two essential parameters: a photocathode QE and an MCP gain.